Karimugan

-Karimugan is a 2018 Indian Tamil-language romantic comedy drama film written and directed by Chella Thangaiah.
+Karimugan is a 2018 Indian Tamil-language action comedy film written and directed by Chella Thangaiah.
 The film stars folk singer Senthil Ganesh and Gayatri Rema in the main lead roles.
 The plot of the film based on the teenage love and about a man Karimugan who hails from Pudukkottai comes to Chennai to solve his family dispute.
 The music for the film and the lyrics for the film were also written by the director Chella Thangaiah.
 It was released on 25 October 2018 and received extremely negative reviews from critics.